Publications

 Monopsony with Recruiting

-We develop a tractable model of monopsony where firms use wages and recruiting expenditures to attract workers.
-The model predicts that firms’ labor supply curves are elastic in the long run, consistent with evidence that firms pay higher wages while growing, but the wage premium at large firms is small.
-We confirm these predictions using the effect of export demand shocks on the wage growth of job switchers in Denmark.
+We develop a model of wage posting and on-the-job search where firms use wages and recruiting expenditures to attract workers.
+We capture three sources of labor market monopsony power: preference heterogeneity, search frictions, and labor market concentration.
+The model allows firms’ labor supply curves to be perfectly elastic in the long run but inelastic in the short run, consistent with evidence that firms pay higher wages while growing even though the wage premium at large firms is small.
+We provide empirical evidence that labor supply curves are perfectly elastic in the long run using the effect of export demand shocks on the wage growth of job switchers in Denmark.
 Our results imply that monopsony rents are dissipated by recruiting costs, which can reconcile existing estimates of monopsony power with the profit share of national income in rich countries.

 (Past Version: "When do Firms Profit From Wage Setting Power?")